A single-projection three-dimensional reconstruction algorithm for scanning transmission electron microscopy data: Results

-Phase reconstructions from single sideband (SSB) ptychography STEM, calculated from the 4D-STEM dataset, are shown in (q).
-As was the case with the $\Smat$-matrix reconstruction, SSB reveals the oxygen columns in the \PIO -\ZrO\ structure which are invisible in the ADF STEM images of Fig.~\ref{fig:exp}(a) and suggests, in the $\Delta f = 0 $ \AA\ image, that the dataset was recorded in a region of the specimen where the \PIO\ layer terminates, with the upper left region of the image apparently only containing the \ZrO\ substrate.
-This is consistent with the optical section in Fig.~\ref{fig:exp}(i) showing stronger evidence of Pb and Ir atoms in the bottom right than in the upper left of the reconstruction.
-A differential phase contrast (DPC) STEM reconstruction of the datacube produces similar results to SSB ptychography, see Fig.~S6 of the SM.
+Phase reconstructions from single sideband (SSB) ptychography STEM, calculated from the 4D-STEM dataset, are shown in ~\ref{fig:SSBDPC}(a)-(c).
+As was the case with the $\Smat$-matrix reconstruction, SSB reveals the oxygen columns in the \PIO -\ZrO\ structure which are invisible in the HAADF STEM images of Fig.~\ref{fig:HAADFdiagrm}(b) and suggests, in the $\Delta f = 0 $ \AA\ image, that the dataset was recorded in a region of the specimen where the \PIO\ layer terminates, with the upper left region of the image apparently only containing the \ZrO\ substrate.
+The approximate boundary between these regions is indicated by a red dashed line in Fig. 4(c).
+This is consistent with the optical section in Fig.~\ref{fig:exp}(d) showing stronger evidence of Pb and Ir atoms in the bottom right than in the upper left of the reconstruction.
+A differential phase contrast (DPC) STEM reconstruction of the datacube produces similar results to SSB ptychography, see Fig.~\ref{fig:SSBDPC}(d)-(f).